awslabs/scale-out-computing-on-aws/docs/tutorials/reduce-compute-node-launch-time-with-custom-ami.md

 #### 3.5: Make sure you do not have any libvirt of firewalld/iptables

 Post reboot, some distribution may automatically start libvirt or firewall.
-If that's the case you must delete them otherwise PBS won't be able to contact the master scheduler.
+If that's the case you must delete them otherwise PBS won't be able to contact the scheduler.
 To find if you have a running libvirt, run `ifconfig` and check if you have `virbr0` interface such as:

 ~~~bash hl_lines="20 21 22 23 24 25 26 27"